 - Type B: lactic acidosis occurs without clinical evidence of tissue hypoperfusion or hypoxia.
 It is further subdivided into:

 - Type B2: due to effects of drugs or toxins.

 - Type B3: due to inborn or acquired errors of metabolism.

 - The incidence of symptomatic hyperlactataemia appears to be rising as a consequence of the use of antiretroviral therapy to treat HIV infection.
-An incidence of 35.8 cases per 1,000 person-years was found in those taking stavudine (d4T) regimens.
+It appears to increase in those taking stavudine (d4T) regimens.